Ewon Arayi: Pinay Ballers League

 In 2014, she formed the Pinay Ballers League (PiBa League), a women's basketball league that aiming to have contributions to the national team.
 Her experience playing internationally was one of the reasons why she formed the league.
 The league is an avenue for former collegiate players and members of the national team to play in the professional ranks and to continue playing the sport.

+Netball

+In 2022, Arayi was part of the Philippines national netball team which won silver at the International Netball Event in Jeonju, South Korea.
+She was also part of the Siklab team that won the netball bronze medal in the 2025 SEA Games.

 Personal life

 Arayi is a member of Athletes in Action Christian ministry.